Some remarks on Mathieu subspaces over associative algebras

 \end{enumerate} \end{proposition}

-In the proof of \cite[Prop.\@ 2.7]{msub}, only the case $\vartheta = \mbox{``{\it left}''}$ is done, since the other cases are similar.
-This can be made precise using $C_{\vartheta}(b,c)$, as is done in the proof of the following reformulation of \cite[Prop.\@ 2.7]{msub} (without the condition that $V$ is an $R$-space).
+In the proof of \cite[Prop.\@ 2.5]{msub}, only the case $\vartheta = \mbox{``{\it left}\/''}$ is done, since the other cases are similar.
+This can be made precise using $C_{\vartheta}(b,c)$.
+Let us prove for example the following reformulation of \cite[Prop.\@ 2.7]{msub} (without the condition that $V$ is an $R$-space).